 "Custard, please, two custard eclairs."

 My eyes began burning as we continued through the store for our other items.
 Beer, Amstel Light, and a thank you card.
 I repeated twice so I would remember, amidst the noise in my head.
 I made my way down the dairy aisle and desperately fought off tears.
 An image of him flashed through my mind.
-Kind and gentle eyes, a big smile, and rosy cheeks saying hello as he stocked the bread on the other side of the aisle.
+Kind eyes, a big smile, and rosy cheeks saying hello as he stocked the bread on the other side of the aisle.
 Deep breath.
 Beer.

 "Debit or credit?
 Ma'am, debit or credit?"